bbauska/UC-Davis-JS-Basics/readme.md

   alt="Test, move to script.js." />
 </p>

-We should go back and test it, make sure that we didn't make any mistakes in the process of moving stuff around.
+We should go back and test it, make sure that we didn&apos;t make any mistakes in the process of moving stuff around.
 You can see that it still works just exactly the same as before.
 Now, we could leave the script here at the bottom of the page.
-There's nothing wrong with that, frequently I leave my scripts there.
+There&apos;s nothing wrong with that, frequently I leave my scripts there.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 535. move script to head with defer (295) ~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">
 <img src="./images/image535.png"
   style="width:50%"
-  title="Add script to head of index with 'defer' attribute" alt="Add script to head of index with 'defer' attribute." />
+  title="Add script to head of index with &apos;defer&apos; attribute" alt="Add script to head of index with &apos;defer&apos; attribute." />
 </p>

 But even better is to move it up into the head of the page and add a defer attribute here.
 That will make the script load after the rest of the page is loaded.
-It keeps it out of the body of my HTML, which I really want to keep my HTML as clean as possible so it's easy to read, easy to understand, easy to update, easy for Google to crawl.
+It keeps it out of the body of my HTML, which I really want to keep my HTML as clean as possible so it&apos;s easy to read, easy to understand, easy to update, easy for Google to crawl.
 All of those reasons.
 I want to keep my HTML as clean as I possibly can without any extra attributes, without any extra code or anything else.
-But once I've got that all in there and working well, I should always come back and just test it to make sure I did it right.
-Next, previous, and that's working just fine.
+But once I&apos;ve got that all in there and working well, I should always come back and just test it to make sure I did it right.
+Next, previous, and that&apos;s working just fine.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~ 536. summary, simple javascript slideshow (296) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">